 - invest in a good sized, cooler on wheels.
 Our hospital room was pretty far from where we could park and carrying the packed, over-sized cooler the first day was a heavy load.
 Having a cooler on wheels made life much easier and also they usually can hold more than the average cooler.

-hot and cold containers I normally used for storing homemade ice cream to transport a lot of the food.
+- I used a few of the hot and cold containers I normally used for storing homemade ice cream to transport a lot of the food.
 They’re light and they kept the food hot or cold and worked well.

 - Have paper plates on hand, and utensils.